Visual kei

-Some Western sources consider visual kei a music genre, with its sound usually related to glam rock, punk rock and heavy metal.
-However, visual kei acts play various genres, including those considered by some as unrelated to rock such as electronic, pop, etc. Other sources, including members of the movement themselves, state that it is not a music genre and that the freedom of expression, fashion, and participation in the related subculture is what exemplifies the use of the term.
+Visual kei (ヴィジュアル系 or ビジュアル系, Vijuaru kei or Bijuaru kei), abbreviated v-kei (V系, bui kei), is a subculture and category of Japanese musicians that have a strong focus on extravagant stage costumes that originated in Japan during the early 1980s.
+Koji Dejima of Bounce wrote that visual kei is not a specific sound, but rather it "revolves around the creation of a band's unique worldview and/or stylistic beauty through visual expressions in the form of makeup and fashion".
+While visual kei acts can be of any music genre, it originated with bands influenced by glam rock, heavy metal, punk rock and gothic rock.

+Visual kei was pioneered by groups such as X Japan, Dead End, Buck-Tick, D'erlanger, and Color, and gained further notoriety in the 1990s through the success of groups like Luna Sea, Glay, L'Arc-en-Ciel, and Malice Mizer.
+The movement's success continued through the 2000s with Gackt and more musically broad bands such as Dir En Grey, the Gazette, Alice Nine, and Versailles, a period which some critics term "neo-visual kei" (ネオ・ヴィジュアル系).
+Many acts tone-down their appearance upon achieving mainstream success, calling into question whether they are still to be considered visual kei.

 Etymology

 The term "visual kei" was derived from one of X Japan's slogans, "Psychedelic Violence Crime of Visual Shock", seen on the cover of their second studio album Blue Blood (1989).
 This derivation is credited as being coined by Seiichi Hoshiko, the founding editor of Shoxx magazine, which was founded in 1990 as the first publication devoted to the subject.

-However, he explained in a 2018 interview with JRock News that visual kei was technically coined, or at least inspired by, X Japan's lead guitarist hide.
+However, he explained in a 2018 interview with JRock News that visual kei was technically coined, or at least inspired by, X Japan's lead guitarist Hide.
 Hoshiko also said that at the time they were called 'Okeshou Kei' (お化粧系, Okeshō Kei), "but it simply felt... too cheap...
 Even though X Japan was a big band and people used the term 'Okeshou kei' to describe them, the term was still lacking substance, I didn't like the term at all!
 Because of this, I tried to remind all the writers to not use this term as 'They are not okeshou kei, they are visual-shock kei'.

 From there, it went from 'Visual-shock kei' to 'Visual-kei' to 'V-kei'.
 After we spread the word, fans naturally abbreviated it to 'V-kei'.
 The Japanese love to abbreviate everything as a matter of fact."
 Hoshiko considers visual kei a distinctive Japanese music genre and defined it "as the music itself along with all the visual aspects of it."